 Planks and Side Planks

 Planks are a simple exercise that is sometimes ignored due to being perceived as too easy.
 Don’t be fooled.
 This study utilized EMG data to compare muscle activation between the prone plank and the 6-rep max (6RM) back squat in trained lifters.
 The results may surprise you!

-With proper form, the prone plank will activate the six-pack, obliques, and (to a lesser degree) the muscles surrounding the spine, with assistance from the glutes, quadriceps, shoulder stabilizers and triceps.
+With proper form, the prone plank will activate the rectus absominis (six-pack), obliques, and (to a lesser degree) the muscles surrounding the spine, with assistance from the glutes, quadriceps, shoulder stabilizers and triceps.
 For some people, holding this position for more than a few seconds can be quite challenging!

-The side plank doubles down on the muscle activation described above by activating the spinal muscles and obliques to a much higher degree while still receiving help from the front of the core, the glute medius, deltoid (shoulder), and trapezius (upper back).
+The side plank doubles down by activating the spinal muscles and obliques to a much higher degree while still receiving help from the front of the core, the glute medius, deltoid (shoulder), and trapezius (upper back).

 Notes on plank and side plank form